 The second objective is to begin gathering information about why you are seeking services as well as some general background information.
 You should not feel pressured to discuss deeply personal topics during the first visit.
 It is my hope to provide a safe environment that allows for a natural and effective therapeutic experience.

-Finally, there are a few short forms that will need to be completed at the beginning of the first appointment.
+Finally, there are a few short forms that will need to be completed or you can request to have the forms emailed to you ahead of time by contacting me at email@example.com.

 Cherry Lane Counseling Center